Image courtesy of Day Schildkret

 Day Schildkret is internationally known for Morning Altars and has inspired tens of thousands of people of all ages across the globe to be awed with impermanent Earth art.
 He is the author of Morning Altars: A 7-Step Practice to Nourish Your Spirit through Nature, Art, and Ritual and has been featured in BuzzFeed, Vice, and Spirituality & Health Magazine.
 During the 2018 Reimagine festival, he led an impermanent Earth art installation at the National September 11 Memorial.

 Elizabeth Velazquez creates mixed-media sculptural works, installations, and rituals.
-She is one of the founding members of Southeast Queens Artist Alliance (SEQAA), a grassroots collective of artists creating socially engaged projects in Southeast Queens.
+She is one of the founding members of Southeast Queens Artist Alliance (SEQAA), a grassroots collective of artists creating socially engaged projects in southeast Queens.
 In 2019 Velazquez traveled to Jerusalem as part of The apexart Fellowship.
-This year she is a resident artist at Wave Hill for the Winter Workspace Program.
+In 2020 she was a resident artist at Wave Hill for the Winter Workspace Program.
 Velazquez lives in Queens, New York.